Acting quickly at the first sign of financial distress is essential when attempting to turn around your struggling business.

 From a legal perspective, directors should be especially cautious and informed about the state of the company finances when things are tight because, at the moment of insolvency, your legal duties shift from being to your shareholders to the company creditors.

-Failing to take understand this and act accordingly can have serious legal and financial consequences for directors.
+Failing to take understand this and act accordingly can have serious legal and financial consequences for directors, such as wrongful trading.

 If your business remains viable for now, read more on your options below.